 Understanding your live website test results

-As testers complete your live maze, you'll start seeing insights in the Results dashboard.
+As participants complete your study, you'll start seeing insights in the Results dashboard.

 The results for your live website testing blocks are displayed in three sections: